ocoffey/Syntax-Sheets/C/6_Complex_Data_Types.md

 |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |  -  |
 |Value|`'h'`|`'e'`|`'l'`|`'l'`|`'o'`|`'\x0'`|trash|trash|trash|trash|

+> Even though the values at the end of our array are unknown, they still take up space because we told the RAM that we needed the space.